GO-SHIP-Oceanography/.github/contributing.md

 have restrictions on the licenses that may be used.

 If you are unsure about this please reach out to us and we can provide guidance.
-A introduction to software licenses can be found in a [Code for Thought podcast episode](https://codeforthought.buzzsprout.com/1326658/11564212) and there is advice on selecting at [choosealicense.com](https://choosealicense.com/).
+An introduction to software licenses can be found in a [Code for Thought podcast episode](https://codeforthought.buzzsprout.com/1326658/11564212) and there is advice on selecting at [choosealicense.com](https://choosealicense.com/).